stephenquan/Toolkit.Maui.Localization/README.md

 Implements localization using both MVVM and the Microsoft Localization extension.
 Resource strings are exposed via an IStringLocalizer in the ViewModel.
 Bindings are directly with the IStringLocalizer and exposed in XAML.
-Changes in language triggers OnPropertyChanged on the IStringLocalizer causing the strings to be reevaluated.
+Changes in language trigger OnPropertyChanged on the IStringLocalizer causing the strings to be reevaluated.

 Uses CommunityToolkit.Mvvm and Microsoft.Extensions.Localization.

 # maui-localize-lm

 Implements a LocalizationManager which blackboxes both the IStringLocalizer and language changes.
 Property binding is on both LocalizationManager "Culture" and "Item".

-Changes in language will trigger OnPropertyChanged on "Item" causing the strings to be reevaluated.
+Changes in language will trigger OnPropertyChanged on "Item" causing the strings to be re-evaluated.

+Implements markup extensions Localize and LocalizeBinding so that localization is moved to XAML.

+Uses CommunityToolkit.Mvvm and Microsoft.Extensions.Localization.

+# maui-localize-di

+Implements a LocalizationManager singleton using Dependency Injection.

 Uses CommunityToolkit.Mvvm and Microsoft.Extensions.Localization.